About

 Click on the image to view/download the slides of a given talk (in PDF format).

 07/2023 (with Karina Frick).
-“People incorrectly correcting other people”: (Re-)Correcting comments as a means of stance-taking in digital communication (18th International Pragmatics Conference; Panel ‘The speech action of commenting across discourse types’, Université Libre de Bruxelles, Brussels, BE)
+“People incorrectly correcting other people”: (Re-)Correcting comments as a means of stance-taking in digital communication (18th International Pragmatics Conference; Panel ‘The speech action of commenting across discourse types’, Université Libre de Bruxelles, BE) [Abstract]

-01/2023.
+01/2023 (invited).
 Schriftlinguistische Grundlagen zum Zweitschrifterwerb (Phonologische & graphematische Grundlagen der Ausspracheschulung sowie des Schriftsprach- und Orthographieerwerbs in der Zweitsprache, PH Burgenland, Eisenstadt, AT)

 09/2021.
 Literacy and self-prescriptivism: A metapragmatic discourse analysis of attitudes towards orthographic regulation (6th Prescriptivism Conference, Universidade de Vigo, ES) [Abstract]